Sony's Spider-Man Universe: Television series

-Spider-Noir
+Spider-Noir (2026)

-Spider-Noir follows an aging down on his luck private investigator in 1930s New York City who is grappling with his past life as the only superhero in the city.
+Spider-Noir follows Ben Reilly, an aging, down on his luck private investigator, who grapples with his past life as the only superhero in 1930s New York City, the Spider.
+When an exceptional case comes his way, Reilly must become the Spider once more.

 In February 2023, a television series based on the character Spider-Man Noir entered development from Sony and Amazon, with Oren Uziel writing the series and executive producing with Pascal, Lord, and Miller.
 Development was put on hold in May by the writers' strike and was set to resume after it ended.
 Lord and Miller said there was potential for Nicolas Cage to portray the titular role in the series after he previously voiced the character in Into the Spider-Verse.
 In December, Steve Lightfoot was hired to serve as co-showrunner and executive producer alongside Uziel, and Cage was in talks for the title role by February 2024.
 The series was officially ordered and titled Noir in May 2024, when Cage's casting was confirmed and Harry Bradbeer joined to direct and executive produce the first two episodes.
 That July, the series was retitled Spider-Noir to better highlight its connections to the Spider-Man universe.
+Cage portrays Ben Reilly rather than Peter Parker, the identity of Spider-Man Noir in the comics, with the character also known as the Spider.
 Filming took place in Los Angeles from August 2024 to March 2025.
-Spider-Noir is set to debut in the United States on MGM+ before releasing internationally and in the United States on Amazon Prime Video, and will consist of eight episodes.
+Spider-Noir had its world premiere on May 13, 2026, at the Regal Times Square in New York City, and was released in its entirety on May 25, 2026, on MGM+ in the United States, and consists of eight episodes.
+All episodes were released globally on Prime Video on May 27.
+In September 2026, the series was cancelled after one season.

 Spider-Noir is set in an alternate universe based on 1930s New York City.

-Other series
+Unproduced series

-The following is a list of known television projects that were in development:
+The following are television series that were in development but did not materialize: